Paul North Rice: Family life

 Rice married Genevieve Briggs (1894–1994) on July 17, 1924, in La Porte, Indiana.
 Her parents were the Rev. Dr. Albertus Theodore Briggs and Lenore Alleman Briggs.
-Genevieve graduated from DePauw University in 1916.
+Genevieve was an avid piano player.
+She graduated as valedictorian from Valparaiso High School in 1913, studied for a year at Valparaiso College, and graduated from DePauw University in 1916.
 She was a member of the Kappa Alpha Theta sorority and was elected to Phi Beta Kappa.
-She had taught Latin in Kentland, Indiana and at Jefferson High School, in Lafayette, Indiana.
+She had taught Latin in Kentland, Indiana and at Jefferson High School, in Lafayette, Indiana in 1916-17.
 She later worked as the Education Director at the City Methodist Church in Gary, Indiana.
 When she took some graduate course at Columbia University, the minister of the Church, William Grant Seaman and his wife Laura Rice Seaman introduced her to Laura's brother, Paul.
-She served on the national board of the YMCA and was active in the Methodist Church.
+She served on the national board of the YMCA and was active in the Methodist Church, including the Women's Society at the Chester Hill Methodist Church, from which she received an award in 1953.

 They had four children; Rachel Briggs Rice, Lenore Briggs Rice, Horace Briggs Rice and Charles Briggs Rice.
 They lived in Jackson Heights, Queens, on Yale Ave in Dayton, Ohio, Cliff Ave in Pelham, New York, and later on High Street in Middletown, Connecticut.
-The family summered in Cape Cod and in a cabin near the Sprucewold Lodge in Boothbay Harbor, Maine.
+After Paul's death, Genevieve lived in the house on High Street until 1986.
+The family summered in Cape Cod and in a cabin near the Sprucewold Lodge in Boothbay Harbor, Maine purchased in 1943.